stevef1uk/sagaexecutor/NEWREADME.md

 ./setuplocal.sh   # this creates a Postgres docker container and initialises it dapr run -f dapr
 ```
 This should start the two core Saga components, the Poller and the Subscriber plus the test_server example code.
-The output should look like this:
+The output should look like this and will run until you terminate it.
 ```
 <snip>
 == APP - server-test == 2024/01/01 09:14:01 Sleeping for a bit